decasia/scrivener-to-git/README.md

 # Installation

+1. Clone the repository into some path on your workstation.

+2. Create two folders:

+- a scratch folder that export files can temporarily live in
+- a new git repository to hold your book project

 Rename `settings.example` to `settings` and customize these two paths:

-- `EXPORT_PATH` needs to be a scratch directory that exports can go in
+- `EXPORT_PATH` should point to the scratch folder.
-- `REPO_PATH` needs to be an existing git repository that your project will get updated with.
+- `REPO_PATH` should point to your git repository.

 # Usage